 “Therefore put to death your members which are on the earth: fornication, uncleanness, passion, evil desire, and covetousness, which is idolatry.”

 Paul builds his epistles on the same construct.
 The epistles do not vary much from this format.
 First, he lays a substructure of positional truth.
 Doctrine always comes first.
-Then the letter concludes with a superstructure of plain imperative of practical importance.
+Then the letter concludes with a superstructure of the plain imperatives of practical importance.
 These imperatives deal with both attitudes and behavior.

-Our condition is predicated upon our position.
+Our spiritual condition is predicated upon our spiritual position.

 Our position is the result of justification.
 Our condition is the result of our position.
 Our position is God’s responsibility.
 Our condition is our responsibility.

 We can do nothing about our position other than to accept it by faith.
 We can do something about our condition.
-However, our condition is predicated upon our position.
+Nevertheless, our condition is predicated upon our position.
 We need to align our condition with our position.